nhoizey/images-responsiver/docs/tutorial-03-images-responsiver-simple-configuration.md

 };
 ```

-The logo takes one fifth of the content width, so on small `320px` viewports with normal screen density it needs `320px * 90% * 1/5 = 58px` (rounded), and on largest viewports on Retina screens, it needs `512px` as we computed earlier.
+The logo takes one fifth of the content width, so on small `320px` viewports with normal screen density it needs `320px * 90% * 1/5 = 58px` (rounded), and on largest viewports on Retina screens (with font-size doubled), it needs `512px` as we computed earlier.

 We also tell `images-responsiver` with `steps` that 3 different image widths should be enough, instead of the default 5.

 Finally, `fallbackWidth` is the width of the image we put in the `src` attribute for compatibility with really old browsers.
-Most of these browsers are desktop ones, so don't a value too small.
+Most of these browsers are desktop ones, so don't use a value too small.

 We also need a way for content authors to specify what preset an image should use, if the default one is not enough.
 We will use a `data-responsiver` data attribute, with the name of the preset as the value.